 What to Know About Dealing With Experts

 Depending on your business, staying up to date with what’s new requires, “how-to” information.
 You can either try to figure it out yourself or take a shortcut, which needs the use of other people’s knowledge.
-Doing it this way shortens your learning curve and allows you to benefit from other people’s experience!
+Doing it this way shortens your learning curve and allows you to benefit from other people’s experiences!

 The question now is who is the best person to take advice from?
 That person would be someone knowledgeable in your field, have, experience, and a proven track record.
 You may refer to this person as an expert, coach, specialist, mentor, consultant or whatever you want to call him or her.

 We need people like this to help us get started and to move forward, especially with anything we know little about.